prasanvb/graphql-indepth/README.md

 - `ID` scalar type represents a unique identifier key for a cache.
 The ID type is serialized in the same way as a String; however, defining it as an ID signifies that it is not intended to be human‐readable.

 - Non nullable/required type representation in schema using exclamation `!` (example: `ID!`)

+- `""" ISO date formate """` triple quotes in graphql schema are custom comments that will be added to graphql documentation